VIALabs-io/hello-erc20/README.md

 Before you begin, ensure you have the following installed:
 - Node.js and npm (Node Package Manager)
 - A text editor such as VSCode for editing `.sol` and `.ts` files
+- GIT installed

-Please visit [node documentation link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more information.
+Please visit [node documentation link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and the [git install documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for more information.

 ## Installation